8 Tips for Terminating an Employee Gracefully

 7. Give yourself time to debrief your preparation and performance.

-Realistically this won’t be the last time you will have to let someone go.
-In fact, chances are you’ll be doing it many times in the future.
+This won’t be the last time you must let someone go.
+Chances are you’ll be doing it many times in the future.
 Make notes for yourself and evaluate what you could improve on for next time.

 8. Plan for future success.

-Commit to yourself that you will do a better job screening candidates and managing employee performance moving forward.
-While it’s likely you’ll be terminating an employee again someday in the future, pre-employment assessments for all finalists will help protect you from making terminations an unfortunate habit.
+Please commit to yourself so that you can better screen candidates and manage employee performance from now on.
+While you’ll likely be terminating an employee again someday, pre-employment assessments for all finalists will help protect you from making terminations an unfortunate habit.

-Though it may never feel comfortable terminating an employee, you will have a smoother process with a concrete plan in place.
+Though terminating an employee may feel uncomfortable, a concrete plan will make the process smoother.
 By following the tips above, you’ll create a repeatable system for the overall health of your business.